publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch32/schI/ptII/sptxii/m__us_usc_t22_s2220a.md

     The United States should—

-        (1) effectively involve the United States land-grant and other eligible universities more extensively in each of the program components described in paragraphs (1) through (6) of subsection (b) of this section;
+        (1) effectively involve the United States land-grant and other eligible universities more extensively in each of the program components described in paragraphs (1) through (6) of subsection (b);

         (2) provide mechanisms for the universities and public and private partners of universities to participate and advise in the planning, development, implementation, and administration of each component;